 The "exercise molecule"

-It is now well established that regular exercise helps weight loss, regulates appetite and improves metabolic profile.
+It is now widely proven that regular exercise helps weight loss, regulates appetite and improves the metabolic profile.
 Especially in obese or overweight people.
-"If we can understand the mechanism by which exercise triggers these benefits," says the Dr Yong Xu, a molecular biologist, nutrition expert and co-author of the study, "we're closer to helping many people improve their health."
+“If we can understand the mechanism by which exercise triggers these benefits,” says the Dr Yong Xu, molecular biologist, nutrition expert and co-author of the study, “we are closer to helping many people improve their health.”

-"We wanted to understand how exercise works at the molecular level in order to exploit some of its benefits," echoes another co-author.
-Jonathan Long, assistant professor of pathology at Stanford University School of Medicine.
+“We wanted to understand how physical exercise works on a molecular level in order to exploit some of its advantages,” echoes another co-author, Jonathan Long, assistant professor of pathology at Stanford University School of Medicine.

-Older or frail people who can't get enough exercise may be taking a drug that slows osteoporosis and combats heart disease and other conditions.
+Older or frail people who can't get enough exercise could take a drug that slows osteoporosis and counteracts heart disease and other conditions.

-Xu Long and colleagues conducted an in-depth study of the components of the blood plasma of mice after strenuous physical activity.
-The most significantly exertion-induced substance (a treadmill run) was Lac-Phe.
-It is an amino acid synthesized from lactate (a byproduct of intense exercise that causes muscle pain) and phenylalanine (an amino acid that is one of the building blocks of protein).
+Xu Long and colleagues conducted an in-depth study on the components of the blood plasma of mice after intense physical activity.
+The substance most significantly induced by exercise (a treadmill run) was Lac-Phe.
+It is an amino acid synthesized from lactate (a byproduct of intense exercise that causes muscle pain) and phenylalanine (an amino acid that is one of the building blocks of proteins).

-A high amount of Lac-Phe has suppressed food intake by about 50% in obese mice for a period of 12 hours compared to control animals.
-When given to mice for 10 days, Lac-Phe reduced their cumulative food intake and body weight (due to fat loss).
-Glucose tolerance also improved markedly.
+A high amount of Lac-Phe has suppressed food intake by about 50% in obese mice over a 12-hour period compared to control animals.
+When given to mice for 10 days, Lac-Phe reduced cumulative food intake and body weight (due to fat loss).
+Glucose tolerance also improved significantly.

 The researchers also identified an enzyme called CNDP2.
 This enzyme is involved in the production of Lac-Phe, and mice lacking this enzyme lost less weight than a control group.

-We are getting there step by step, but faster than expected.
-The research team has already observed large increases in plasma Lac-Phe levels following physical activity in racehorses and humans.
+We are getting there gradually, but faster than expected.
+The research team has already observed strong increases in plasma levels of Lac-Phe following physical activity in racehorses and humans.
 Sprint exercise induced the greatest increase in Lac-Phe.
-Followed by endurance and strength training.
-"This suggests that Lac-Phe is a system found in many animals to regulate nutrition, and is associated with physical activity," Long says.
+Followed by resistance and strength training.
+“This suggests that Lac-Phe is a system present in many animals to regulate feeding, and is associated with physical activity,” Long says.

 The next steps?
 The search for more details on the effects of Lac-Phe in the body, including the brain.
 Modulating this path will lead to a drug.
 What will we call it?
 Gym in pills?